Active investment management’s weekly magazine for fee-based advisors

 He adds, “I want to provide valuable financial resources and become an advocate for trusted professionals in a variety of fields.
 I believe those attending the workshops and the professionals who present at them will ultimately become advocates for our firm.”

-The opinions expressed in this article are those of the author and do not necessarily represent the views of Proactive Advisor Magazine.
-These opinions are presented for educational purposes only.
+The opinions expressed in this article are those of the author and the sources cited and do not necessarily represent the views of Proactive Advisor Magazine.
+This material is presented for educational purposes only.

 David Wismer is editor of Proactive Advisor Magazine.
 Mr. Wismer has deep experience in the communications field and content/editorial development.
 He has worked across many financial-services categories, including asset management, banking, insurance, financial media, exchange-traded products, and wealth management.